GlacioHack/xdem/doc/source/cli_topo.md

-        "path_to_mask", "Path to mask associated to the elevation", "str", "", "No" "from_vcrs", "Original vcrs", "int, str", None, "No" "to_vcrs", "Destination vcrs", "int, str", None, "No"
+        "path_to_mask", "Path to mask associated to the elevation", "str", "", "No" "from_vcrs", "Original vcrs", "int, str", None, "No" "to_vcrs", "Destination vcrs", "int, str", None, "No" "downsample", "Downsampling elevation factor >= 1", "int, float", 1, "No"

      .. note:: For setting the vcrs please refer to :doc:`vertical_ref`

+     .. note:: The downsample parameter allows the user to resample the elevation by a round factor.
+               The default value of 1 means no downsampling.

      .. code-block:: yaml